Trấn Quốc Pagoda: History

 With its harmonious architecture taking advantage of the watery landscape, the pagoda is a picturesque attraction.
 The sunset views from the temple grounds are renowned.

 Among the historic relics are statuary pieces dating to 1639.

 On the grounds of Trấn Quốc is a Bodhi tree taken as cutting of the original tree in Bodh Gaya, India under which the Buddha sat and achieved enlightenment.
 The gift was made in 1959, marking the visit of the Indian president Rajendra Prasad.

 At the main shrine, the visitors are given incense to be burned.
 Visitors to the shrine also give offerings like food or small amounts of money as a present for the gods to give themselves good luck.
 Incense is burned to send wishes to the gods and to receive good luck in return.
 Incense is presented in odd numbers because odd numbers are considered lucky in Chinese and Vietnamese culture.
 Even numbers such as the number 4 are considered unlucky because the Sino-Vietnamese word for the number four sounds like the word for death in Sino-Vietnamese (tứ-tử).

 People present offerings without meat because the monks that live in Trấn Quốc are vegetarian.

-In the Trấn Quốc pagoda they also worship female Buddhas, known as the "Mothers".
+In the Trấn Quốc Temple they also worship goddesses, known as the "Mẫu" (Mothers).
 Their shrines are in the front of the courtyard.
-The green Mother has domain over the mountains and forests.
-The white Mother has domain over the water.
-And lastly the red Mother has domain over the sky.
+The Mẫu Thượng Ngàn (green Mother) has domain over the mountains and forests.
+The Mẫu Thoải (white Mother) has domain over the water.
+And lastly the Mẫu Thượng Thiên (red Mother) has domain over the sky.
 These are some of the oldest gods or goddesses that have been worshiped in Vietnam and were in Vietnam before the Buddha.

 The worshipers who come inside the temple to pray can come anytime they want.
-However, it is especially popular during the 1st month of the Lunar calendar.
+However, it is especially popular during the 1st month of the Vietnamese calendar.
 They pray in many small and large shrines all around the temple.